Theodoor Verstraete

-Theodoor Verstraete, also spelled Theodor Verstraete and Théodore Verstraete (5 January 1850 – 8 January 1907) was a Belgian Realist painter and printmaker who is known for his landscapes depicting life in the countryside as well as his paintings of the Belgian coastal landscape.
+Theodoor Verstraete (5 January 1850 – 8 January 1907), also spelled Theodor Verstraete and Théodore Verstraete, was a Belgian Realist painter and printmaker who is known for his landscapes depicting life in the countryside as well as his paintings of the Belgian coastal landscape.
 He has been called the 'poet of rural life' who depicted the humble life of the people in the countryside with empathy.

 Life

 Verstraete was born in Ghent, Belgium, on 5 January 1850.
 His father and mother moved to Antwerp in 1852.
 His father was the second conductor of the 'Nationaal Toneel" (National Theatre) in Antwerp while his mother, Julie Verstraete-Lacquet, was a popular actress.
 The family later moved to Brussels.
 Verstraete initially showed an inclination for music and accompanied his parents on their theatre tours including a trip in 1860 to the Netherlands.
 He was also keen on drawing.
 In 1867 he commenced his studies at the Royal Academy of Fine Arts of Antwerp.
 In the graphics department, headed by Jozef Bal, Verstraete developed his drawing skills and also learned the etching technique, which he would use throughout his career.